| Swami

 People who are concerned with 'life-style' are frighteningly unaware

-that life might actually be content
+that life might actually be contentrather than form.

 194. To